k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: sections of wall being visible when they shouldn't yet
 - Fix: triggering knockback feedback on an already dead monster
 - Sickness countdown
+- Valkyries start with a spear instead of a long sword; Giantslayer changes